 Although there's little scientific evidence to support the use of alternative medicine for people with Bell's palsy, some people with the condition may benefit from the following:

 - Acupuncture.
 Placing thin needles into a specific point in your skin helps stimulate nerves and muscles, which may offer some relief.

 - Biofeedback training.
-By teaching you to use your thoughts to control your body, you may help gain better control over your facial muscles.
+By teaching you to use your thoughts to control your body, biofeedback training may help you gain better control over your facial muscles.